 Honor 6X price and release date

-- The Honor 6X costs a little more than the Honor 5X did this time last year
+- The Honor 6X costs a little more than the Honor 5X did at launch

-- Out now in the US and UK, no sign of Australia
+- Out now in the US and UK, but no plans for Australia

-You can buy the Honor 6X now in the UK and US while it's not currently clear if Honor will be bringing the phone to Australia in the foreseeable future.
+You can buy the Honor 6X now in the US and UK, but there doesn't seem to be any plan to launch the phone in Australia.

 - Limited key features compared to flagship phones like Honor 8